-Fibromyalgia patients report significant benefits to their pain, sleep and quality of life when being treated with medical cannabis.
+Fibromyalgia patients reported significant effects to their pain, sleep and quality of life when on medical cannabis treatments.
 A small study from 2018 showed 50% of fibromyalgia patients were able to cease taking pharmaceutical medications to manage their condition.
-A systematic review of 13 randomised placebo-controlled trials (the gold standard of medical research) concluded medicinal cannabis may provide effective pain relief, especially in presentations where other medications have failed.
+A systematic review of 13 randomised placebo-controlled trials (the gold standard of medical research) concluded medicinal cannabis treatments may provide effective pain relief, especially in presentations where other medications have failed.

 CBD oil only prescriptions are great for those individuals seeking to avoid the intoxicating effects of THC.
 But for those whom THC is indicated, it is believed the entourage effect, created by having a combination of THC and CBD, can lead to greater pain relief than to isolated cannabinoids.

-There is limited research for CBD oil alone treating chronic pain and yet in Australia, around 85% of prescriptions of medical cannabis relate to chronic pain presentations, of that 30% are CBD oil or other CBD-only products.
+There is limited research for CBD alone in treating chronic pain and yet in Australia, around 85% of prescriptions of medical cannabis relate to chronic pain presentations.
+Of that, 30% are CBD oil or other CBD-only products.
 Traditionally THC is thought of as the main cannabinoid to relieve pain, now we know CBD has analgesic properties in its own right.
 CBD attaches to and desensitises receptors that respond to heat, pain and inflammation.
-Small studies in humans suggest CBD oil is effective in treating peripheral neuropathic pain (nerve pain occurring outside the brain or spinal cord) which can arise from injuries, infections and conditions like diabetes.
+Small studies in humans suggest CBD is effective in treating peripheral neuropathic pain (nerve pain occurring outside the brain or spinal cord) which can arise from injuries, infections and conditions like diabetes.

-A recent self-reporting study conducted in New Zealand showed statistically significant reductions in pain and anxiety, as well as improvements in mobility for non-cancer-pain patients.
+A recent self-reporting study conducted in New Zealand showed statistically significant reductions in pain, as well as improvements in mobility for non-cancer-pain patients.

-Side effects of CBD oil were reported by 9% of individuals, mostly commonly drowsiness and vivid dreams.
-Much like any other pharmaceutical drug, side effects are common in patients prescribed CBD oil.
-General side effects of cannabis CBD oil include drowsiness, gastrointestinal upset and nausea.
-In most clinical trials and anecdotal reports involving CBD oil individuals note these side effects to be tolerable and mild, especially in light of the positive benefits they are receiving.
+Side effects of CBD were reported by 9% of individuals, mostly commonly drowsiness and vivid dreams.
+Much like any other pharmaceutical drug, side effects are common in patients prescribed with CBD inclusive treatments.
+General side effects of cannabidiol include drowsiness, gastrointestinal upset and nausea.
+In most clinical trials and anecdotal reports involving CBD, individuals note these side effects to be tolerable and mild, especially in light of the positive benefits they are receiving.

 When it comes to the evidence behind medical cannabis for chronic pain, the science is mixed, yet anecdotes abound.
 The Therapeutic Goods Administration lists chronic pain under its medical cannabis guidance documents and offers information on its evidence, recommended dosing and prescription.